HamzaSamiHussein/freeCodeCamp-Notes/README.md

 ___

- -use label for input in form tag ->ex->
+ -Use label for input in form tag ->ex->

 ```html
 <form>